SCALER:Synthetic Scalable Adaptive Learning Environment for Reasoning: SCALER

 To sample different instances with fixed extracted scale parameters from one specific environment, we construct a testcase generator agent that takes a target scale parameter configuration and produces an input whose content is randomized but conforms to the original problem specification.
 We provide the full prompting details in Appendix~\ref{app:testcase_prompt}.
 Since the environment relies on the synthetic agent, we validate generator functions with two complementary checks.

-\paragraph{Breadth check.} We sample diverse scale parameters and corresponding inputs , when following~\cite{fu2025klearcodetestscalabletestcase}, each instance is evaluated by multiple independent ground-truth solutions.
-Consistency across solutions is required, which simultaneously (i) detects malformed generator function and (ii) re-validates the assumption that the output is unique.
+\paragraph{Breadth check.} We sample diverse scale parameters and corresponding inputs , following~\cite{fu2025klearcodetestscalabletestcase}, each instance is evaluated by multiple independent ground-truth solutions.
+Consistency across solutions is required, which simultaneously (i) detects malformed generator functions and (ii) re-validates the assumption that the output is unique.

-\paragraph{Deep check.} For a fixed scale parameter configuration, we call generator function multiple times and compare the resulting ground-truth outputs across generated instances.
+\paragraph{Depth check.} For a fixed scale parameter configuration, we call generator function multiple times and compare the resulting ground-truth outputs across generated instances.
 Based on the numbers and max size requirement of output clustering, we enforce sufficient diversity to prevent the training process from overfitting to a narrow pattern distribution or exploiting reward hacking.